Nyala, Sudan: History

 When the United Kingdom conquered present-day Sudan, the British commander-in-chief met Sultan Adam Suleiman in 1932, seeking his advice for his knowledge of the best places in terms of availability of water sources and land topography in order to establish the British Administration Headquarters in Darfur.
 Sultan Adam Suleiman had chosen Nyala for that purpose.

 Darfur conflict

 During the Darfur conflict, thousands of internally displaced persons have gathered near the city in the hopes of protection.
 The refugee camp in the southern portion of Nyala is Kalma.
 Around 90,000 people resided in the camp.

 Sudan war

 In April 2023, the east of the city and the airport were captured by the RSF during the Sudanese civil war.

 Afterwards, satellite images captured neighbouring villages destroyed by the militias, as well as parts of Nyala.
 According to local activists, over 600,000 people have been displaced from the region and are unable to receive humanitarian aid due to the fighting.
-While a ceasefire was declared, sporadic fighting occasionally broke out in the city throughout May.
-Later that year, on 26 October, reports stated that RSF took control of Nyala, as the conflict forced more than 670,000 people to flee their homes.
+While a ceasefire was declared, fighting occasionally broke out in the city throughout May.
+On 26 October, reports stated that RSF took control of Nyala, as the conflict forced more than 670,000 people to flee their homes.